Body language is an essential ingredient of attraction. When we talk about love, dating, and romance, body language plays a big role.

 2. The Power of the Purse

 Purse behavior is a form of nonverbal communication.
 It is how someone interacts with their environment based on their emotions.
 The purse is an interesting indicator of nonverbal behavior.
-For example, if a woman is feeling uncomfortable or not attracted to someone she will either clutch her bag tightly or place it in front of or covering her body.
-When a woman is attracted to a man she literally and figuratively wants nothing to stand in the way between her and her man.
-If she is loosely holding her purse and it is not blocking her front this shows she is at ease and feels more attraction.
-Better yet, if she puts it on the floor, a nearby table or on the back of the chair she wants it out of the way for her interactions with you.
-[Please note context here, if you are in a very public or potentially dangerous location she could be gripping her purse for safety concerns, but in a casual place or on a date this can be a good indicator].
+For example, if a woman is feeling uncomfortable or not attracted to someone, she either will clutch her bag tightly or place it in front of or covering her body.
+When a woman is attracted to a man, she literally and figuratively wants nothing to stand in the way between her and her man.
+If she loosely holds her purse and it is not blocking her front, this shows she is at ease and feels more attraction.
+Better yet, if she puts it on the floor, a nearby table, or on the back of the chair she wants it out of the way for her interactions with you.
+[Please note context here, if you are in a very public or potentially dangerous location, she could be gripping her purse for safety concerns, but in a casual place or on a date this can be a good indicator.]

 3. Their Heart Races

 “He makes my heart race” is no cliche.
 Studies have found that when someone is near an attractive person their heart rate increases.
 AND this works both ways.
 Researchers tried increasing someone’s heart rate and then put him or her near a stranger.
 This then artificially made the person seem even more attractive.
 People seem more attractive when our heart is racing.
-I wouldn’t recommend taking someone’s pulse on a date or in a bar, but you can see someone’s breathing rate increase and you can feel the heat of their palm if you are holding their hand and want to go in for a kiss.
+I wouldn’t recommend taking someone’s pulse on a date or in a bar, but if you can see someone’s breathing rate increase and you can feel the heat of their palm if you are holding their hand, then you might want to go in for a kiss.

 4. Their Feet Like You

 The feet serve as a direct reflection of a person’s attitude.
-The key is to recognize where a person’s feet are pointed.
+The key is recognizing where a person’s feet are pointed.
 When the feet are pointed directly toward another person, this is a sign of attraction, or at the very least, genuine interest.
-If, on the other hand, the feet are pointed away or towards the exit, this means that signs of attraction are probably not present.
+If, on the other hand, the feet are pointed away, or toward the exit, that is a sign that attraction probably is not there.

 We have more posts on the Body Language and Attraction.
 Here is what you might like: